hkoosha/foobar/README.md

   and finally filebeat DaemonSet scraps it and sends to elasticsearch.
 This way normal readable logs are available too alongside machine readable json logs.

-- Open API: is used to generate HTTP client for the endpoints.
-Both blocking clients (Feign) and reactive/nonblocking (Spring's webclient).
+- Jaeger: collects tracing data.
+Runs as a JVM agent.

+- Zipkin: alternative to Jaeger.
+Spring Sleuth is used to communicate with a zipkin server.

 - Spring Webflux / Project reactor: one of the subprojects (foobar-marketplace), is reactive and uses Spring Webflux.
 Fot the sake of simplicity other